marcushaupt/kolbru/readme.md

 * [ ] Add affiliate product card component
 * [ ] Write & publish first 3 guides (recipe, method, tool test)
 * [ ] Optimize for SEO + structured data (recipes & reviews)

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a PR with suggestions.

-* For bug fixes, branch from `main` and submit a pull request.
-* For new features, open an issue first to discuss the idea.

-## 📜 License

-MIT License – feel free to use, adapt, and improve.

----

-👉 Would you like me to generate this **README.md** as a file you can drop straight into your repo, or just keep it here as text?